danielbodnar/awesome-stars/README.md

 - [SanderMertens/bake](https://github.com/SanderMertens/bake) - A build system that lets you clone, build and run C/C++ projects with a single command
 - [cpm-cmake/CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) - 📦 CMake's missing package manager.
 A small CMake script for setup-free, cross-platform, reproducible dependency management.
 - [xmake-io/xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua
+- [p-gen/smenu](https://github.com/p-gen/smenu) - smenu started as a lightweight and flexible terminal menu generator, but quickly evolved into a powerful and versatile CLI selection tool for interactive or scripting use.
 - [conan-io/conan](https://github.com/conan-io/conan) - Conan - The open-source C and C++ package manager
 - [devopshq/crosspm](https://github.com/devopshq/crosspm) - Universal Cross Package Manager - allows you to use the manifest file to download packages of various formats from different storage locations.
 - [extism/extism](https://github.com/extism/extism) - The framework for building with WebAssembly (wasm).
 Easily load wasm modules, move data, call functions, and build extensible apps.